dpkg-i-foo-deb/libre-asi/README.md

-# Context.
+# Context
 The addiction severity index.
 Created by Thomas McLellan, Ph.
 D. and colleagues at the University of Pennsylvania in 1980.
 It is an instrument used to realise a multidimensional analysis of a patient, this is done through a semi structured interview where multiple areas are evaluated.
-It is a very useful tool when it comes to addiction treatment planification.
+It is a very useful tool when it comes to addiction treatment planification

 # Is it useful?
 Multiple researchers have proven the addiction severity index is both effective on its results and its usefulness on scientific research as well as treatment follow-up.
 There is a full investigation where I collected this data (Sadly, in Spanish)